 The type of fabric used in your awning can influence your energy savings.

-Choosing a fabric for your awning is important because it can influence how much heat comes into your home and how much energy you can save.
+Choosing fabric for your awning is important because it can influence how much heat comes into your home and how much energy you can save.
 Choosing fabrics that are light in color helps reflect the sun’s rays away from your home.
-Dark colored awnings absorb heat and are ideal in colder climates that get a lot of light through the windows.
+Dark-colored awnings absorb heat and are ideal in colder climates that get a lot of light through the windows.
 Luckily, Rainier Shade offers Sunbrella® fabrics in a variety of colors and patterns.
-Sunbrella makes one of the longest lasting fabrics on the market, and is guaranteed not to fade for 10 years.
+Sunbrella makes one of the longest-lasting fabrics on the market and is guaranteed not to fade for 10 years.
 For more information on Sunbrella fabric, click here.

 To figure out how you can cut down on energy costs in your home, check out the Home Energy Saver audit tool.